Rowing for MTL

 Soccer/Hockey/Lacrosse – $5,000-$7,000

 Rowing at Mt.
 Lebanon HS – $2,200 Fall + Spring / $1,500 if only doing the Spring Season

 We feel we are able to provide a good value based on the benefits the rowers receive.

-Plus…we have a fall and spring season, so we start in September and go until mid-May…the cost covers the entire year, not just one season.
+Plus…we have a fall and spring season.
+We start in September and go until mid-May…the cost covers the entire year, not just one season.

 We want everyone to enjoy their experience as part of the team and for us the “fun” comes in the form of setting aggressive goals and working hard every practice so we have the opportunity to achieve those goals.
 It’s not about playing around on the river for a couple of hours and having laughs with your friends.
 It’s about setting challenging goals, putting in the work, and achieving them.

 It is expected that everyone on the team understand the level at which we practice & compete and approaches participation on the team accordingly.
 If practicing & competing at a varsity level is not something you are looking for, you will probably not enjoy your time on the rowing team.